 Make sure to apply silicone sealant on all the joints.
 Also, whenever you need to tune the radio, you can always pull apart the elements by backing out the set screw near its SO-239 connector.

-We did find that the reception on the CB radio is great on all 40 channels, and this must mean Sirio did in fact pack in just enough power to make the radio perfect for CB owners who are just starting out.
+We found that the reception on the CB radio is great on all 40 channels, and this must mean Sirio packed in just enough power to make the radio perfect for CB owners who are just starting out.

-Its transmitting range is not the best, but when paired with a mid-range CB radio, there is little to complain.
+Its transmitting range is not the best, but when paired with a mid-range CB radio, there is little to complain about.

-What to Consider Before Buying a CB Base Antenna
+What to Consider Before Buying a CB Base Station Antenna

 The length of cable you require will depend on the type of CB base antenna you pick and where you intend to install it.
 Short antennas like the Workman B-100, for instance, require lengthy coax cables.
 This might come as an additional cost to you and can be a mood killer especially if you budgeted everything to the last cent.